SNU-ARC/ADA-NNS/README.md

 ## ANNS performance

 The performance of ANNS was evaluating using a single thread.
-Among all baselines, **ADA-NNS** achieved highest throughput.
+Among all baselines, **ADA-NNS (HNSW)** achieved highest throughput.

 ### Other graph-based ANNS baselines: